Grilled Bananas with Chocolate and Homemade Ice Cream

-- Lay bananas on side and cut thru skin.
+- Once ice cream is frozen, lay bananas on side and cut thru skin.
 Make certain not to cut thru to other side.

 - Fit dark chocolate chips or pieces of a chocolate bar in banana.
 Sprinkle with brown sugar and if desired a light sprinkle of cinnamon.

 - On a grill, preheated on medium, cook until bananas are brown, about 7 to 9 minutes.
 Remove from grill and place on a plate, serve with ice cream and strawberries.

 Chef Eddy Tip: For this dessert you can choose ripe and nearly ripe bananas.
 Overripe will not work that well, reserve those for homemade banana bread.
 Since I love the combination of bananas and strawberries, I would suggest you serve these as well.
 Making homemade ice cream is not complicated and very delicious.
 Homemade ice cream containing eggs needs to be properly prepared to be safe to eat.
 The following method cooks the mixture properly to pasteurize the ice cream.
 The ice cream base can be made the day before your party and churned right before serving!